ruthiedel/HebrewHalachaRag/README.md

 ## Usage Examples
 To ask a halachic question:
 1. Run the Streamlit interface:
-   (if you don't use jupiter notebook)
+   (if you don't use jupyter notebook)
   ```bash
     streamlit run app.py
   ```